 I bought a very expensive one-way ticket through London, which was the last flight to Europe on March 16th, the day the country was shutting down.
 I also had to think of worst-case scenario where I would stay if I got stuck in Jordan, and although being with the Bedouins for a few days was fun, I really don’t think I could manage it for months.
 So, I was happy and lucky that my Bedouin guides were able to find me a car to drive me to [the capital] Amman in the middle of the night and so I made it to the last flight to London out of the country and then off to NYC.

-I did not want to be the regular tourist and stay in a hotel in town.
+I did not want to be a regular tourist and stay in a hotel in town.
 I researched other alternatives for weeks and found out that there are certain Bedouin camps open to foreigners where you can stay in tents and have your meals cooked by local women.
 Of course, you have to be very careful and ensure you go to a real camp and not a scam, but I was lucky to find an authentic one.

 Authentic is a great way to describe Tina’s experience.
 She ate local food, drank tea by the fire, and heard stories from the villagers.
 As you can imagine, she also took some photographs.
-One in particular stood out to her alma mater, which featured her work in an exhibition this past year.
+One, in particular, stood out to her alma mater, which featured her work in an exhibition this past year.

 The International Center of Photography in NYC, where I went to school, started an IG initiative in March called #icpconcerned.
-It was meant to reflect life during lockdown, social initiatives, protests etc. I added the hashtag on several of the images I posted from Jordan and a few months later they contacted me that one of my images was selected for an exhibit.
+It was meant to reflect life during the lockdown, social initiatives, protests, etc. I added the hashtag on several of the images I posted from Jordan and a few months later they contacted me that one of my images was selected for an exhibit.

 Though she almost got the scare of a lifetime, Tina won’t need to write up a script for her own “Castaway” experience anytime soon.
 Back in the Western world, Tina continues to appreciate people and places that are vastly different from those in her own world.
 Once all this is over, I’m sure she’ll want to go back.

-See more of Tina's work at tinabfoto.com.
+See more of Tina’s work on her website.